 How to Manage Tasks Priority with Urgency – Importance Matrix (UIM)?

-We are excited to announce about a recent release of an additional Inventive Thinking Tool in PRIZ Guru platform, Urgency – Importance Matrix (UIM).
+We are excited to announce a recent release of an additional Inventive Thinking Tool in PRIZ Guru platform, Urgency – Importance Matrix (UIM).
 This tool is built to help you to avoid mistakes, save time in managing tasks priority and make decisions.

 The new tool is a practical instrument for task priority management.
 Urgency – Important Matrix is most effective in conjunction with Roun – Robin Ranking (RRR).

 Here, we are going to describe our vision on the Urgency and Importance classification and also to propose a practical tool for effective management of task priority using the Urgency – Importance Matrix (UIM) tool.

 Let’s start with the TASK definition.
 Do we understand what TASK means?
 What is a TASK?
 Try to imagine that you are working in front of your computer already for a couple of hours and you are willing to grab a cup of coffee.
 Please think and answer: Go to the cafeteria and drink coffee – is it a TASK?
 Or another scenario: Invite your colleague to the cafeteria and spend some time drinking coffee together – is this a TASK?
 Another scenario: your manager invited you to the cafeteria for a cup of coffee – would this be a TASK?
 Do you feel the difference between different scenarios of the same action – drink coffee?
 Sure you do.

 Now try to define which one is TASK out of the following:

 You can find a lot of information about TASK definition, but we choose what we like best, the definition provided by Cambridge Dictionary: “Task is a piece of work to be done, especially one done regularly, unwillingly, something unpleasant or with difficulty.”
 Excellent definition.
 It directs us to a very trivial statement: “TASK is something that we do not want to do.
 We do not want, but we have to.”